Firefighter injured battling blaze on Fort Myers Beach

 Estero Boulevard was closed off in the area around Pearl Street and the DiamondHead Beach Resort after the fire broke out at the beachfront home.

 None of the occupants of the home were injured, Fort Myers Beach Fire Chief Scott Wirth said.
-One firefighter suffered a minor injury.
+One firefighter suffered a minor hand injury.
+The firefighter was treated and released, Wirth said.

 More than a dozen fire trucks responded to the fire, along with the Lee County Sheriff’s Office.